No winter this season, an attempt to take advantage of it.

 Everything planted in February was still alive at the end of March, but no real progress apart from the peas I put in the ground in January.

-I did a bit of pruning on some of our fruit trees, one idea I got off twitter was to just stick all of those cuttings in the ground.
+I did a bit of pruning on some of our fruit trees, one idea I got off Twitter was to just stick all of those cuttings in the ground.
 If they work, they work, and you’ll have free trees.
-Do bear in mind that these, if they succeed, will then have the root system of that tree and not a dwarven rootstock as one normally get from a nursery.
+Do bear in mind that these, if they succeed, will have that tree’s root system and not a dwarven rootstock as one normally get from a nursery.

 If possible I put these next to the tree or bush I got them from so I don’t have to label them.

-My rhubarb I planted from seeds last year, emerged in the middle of March, but didn’t care too much for the frost we had at the end, but it looks like they’ll be ok.
-I will sow more rhubarb as we do eat them, and wife makes a really great rhubarb pie.
+The rhubarb I planted from seeds last year, emerged in the middle of March, but didn’t care too much for the frost we had at the end, but it looks like they’ll be ok.
+I will plant more rhubarb as we do eat them, and wife makes a really great rhubarb pie.

-I transplanted a couple of sunflowers the very last
+I transplanted a couple of sunflowers on the very last